 Sales statistics are valuable for a number of reasons.
 They provide metrics that give you insight into your sales organization's health.
-Industry and planning-specific statistics also help guide sales planning and incentive compensation.
+Industry and planning-specific statistics also help guide strategic sales planning and incentive compensation.
 When used properly, statistics should tell a story, and they should help you make strategic business decisions.

 Data is crucial for driving performance and growth in any company— it shows what strategies are working, as well as uncovering gaps that need to be filled.
-With that in mind, we conducted research, consulted sales performance management experts, and compiled ten valuable sales stats that are important for everyone within a sales organization to know.
+With that in mind, we conducted research, consulted sales performance management experts, and compiled ten valuable sales industry statistics that are important for everyone within a sales organization to know.

 (You can get even more statistics to help drive your sales planning, management, and analysis in our full Ultimate List of Sales Statistics.)

-Sales Statistics for Better Planning
+Sales Statistics for Strategic Planning

 1. Enterprises will miss the equivalent of up to 10% of annual sales lost opportunities because of poor planning (Gartner)